UrbansurferOz/Rock-Fisherman/README.md

 1. In Xcode, open your target `Info` tab (or edit `Info.plist`).
 2. Add a String key named `WORLDTIDES_API_KEY` with your API key value.
 3. Build and run.
 The app will fetch hourly tide heights and daily extremes for the next 7 days.
+4. On first successful run, the key is securely persisted in the Keychain so it remains available after crashes or cold starts.

 News & Catch Reports (NewsAPI.org)
 - Base URL: `https://newsapi.org/v2/everything`